Stability of Linear Systems under Extended Weakly-Hard Constraints: Background and Notation

-A control task that may experience deadline misses requires a proper analysis to check its asymptotic stability in all possible timing conditions.
-In this paragraph we introduce the existing analytic techniques from the control literature, which can be adapted to deal with this problem.

-The closest work to this paper is the one in~\cite{Maggio:2020}, which presents a stability analysis for the $\tau \vdash\overline{\left<m\right>}$ weakly hard constraint.
-However, its application for a more general weakly-hard constraint may result in overly pessimistic bounds.
-More specifically, in~\cite{Maggio:2020}, the authors identify a set of subsequences of hit and missed deadlines, which can be arbitrarily combined to obtain all possible sequences in $\mathcal{S}\,(\overline{\left<m\right>})$.
-After assigning to each subsequence its corresponding dynamic matrix, the stability analysis of the resulting arbitrary switching system can then be obtained by leveraging the {\em Joint Spectral Radius} (JSR)~\cite{Jungers2009}, which is briefly presented here.
-Given $\ell\in\N^{>}$ and a set of matrices $\AA = \{A_1, \ldots, A_\ell \} \subseteq \R^{n\times n}$, under the hypothesis of arbitrary switching, the JSR of $\AA$ is defined by:
+In~\cite{Maggio:2020}, the authors identify a set of subsequences of hit and missed deadlines, which can be arbitrarily combined to obtain all possible sequences in $\mathcal{S}\,(\overbar{\genfrac{<}{>}{0pt}{}{m}{\!\:\!\:k\!\:\!\:}})$.
+The stability analysis of the resulting arbitrary switching system is then obtained by leveraging the {\em Joint Spectral Radius} (JSR)~\cite{rota}.